 Who Would Benefit From IV Therapy?

-Originally, intravenous nutrients have been used in hospitals for patients, who are dehydrated, nutrient-deficient or unable to take medications orally.
+Originally, intravenous nutrients were used mainly in hospitals for patients who were dehydrated, nutrient-deficient or unable to take medications orally.

-Nowadays, even otherwise healthy people could benefit from IV Vitamin Therapy.
+Nowadays, pretty healthy people can boost their wellness and energy levels from IV Vitamin Therapy.

-The stress of modern living can lower your immune system and general wellbeing, which makes turning to IV Therapy for that much-needed boost, a realistic and practical option.
+The stress of modern living can lower your immune system and general wellbeing: IV Therapy can give that much-needed boost, making it a realistic and practical option.

-While stress alone doesn’t cause us to catch a cold or a flu virus, it definitely does weaken the immune system’s ability to respond to viruses, leaving us more vulnerable to infection.
+While stress alone doesn’t cause us to catch a cold or a flu virus, it definitely weakens the immune system’s ability to respond to viruses, leaving us more vulnerable to infection and illness.

 So, if you want to boost your immunity, replace lost fluids and electrolytes after a boozy night out or support recovery from high performance athletics – IV Vitamin Therapy can help to restore your body’s nutrient levels to their optimal state.

-In fact, at IV Boost, stress is the most common reason people come to us for the treatment.
-Majority of our clients go for the Myers Cocktail IV and Immunity Booster IV treatments to help them feel energised and boost their immunity.
+Stress is the most common reason people come to us for the treatment.
+The majority of our clients choose the Myers Cocktail IV and Immunity Booster IV treatments to help them feel energised and boost their immunity.

 What Is the Process of IV Therapy?

-A qualified doctor or a nurse will then disinfect the skin over the injection area, which is often on your arm.
-The certified professional locates a vein and inserts an IV catheter into it.
+A qualified doctor or a nurse will then disinfect the skin over the injection area, which is often on your arm, locate a vein and insert an IV catheter.

 Once the catheter is in place, the procedure will take between 15-45 minutes depending on the type of the treatment (IV Drip or IV Push).